Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

-Once a Technician gets assigned to a Request, he along with other Technicians can log their time spent working on the Request in the Time Log section of a Request.
+Once a Technician gets assigned to a Request, he along with other Technicians can log their time spent working on the Request in the Time Log section of the Request.

 Adding a Time Log
 -----------------